-This course, which extends over six years of part-time study covers approximately the same subject matter as the first three years of the full-time course.
-Like the full-time course, it has been revised, to include the selection of electives in Stages IV and V. Students completing Stage V in 1970 will take the old Stage VI, as given in the 1969 Calendar.
-All other students will take the new course.
+This course, which extends over six years of part-time study, covers approximately the same subject matter as the first three years of the full-time course, and is designed to meet the requirements of students who are employed in the chemical processing industries.[†]

-Students who have completed the requirements of this course and have qualified for the degree of Bachelor of Science (Technology) may proceed to the degree of Bachelor of Engineering by attending for one full-time year and completing the subjects listed in the fourth year of the full-time course.
+Students who have completed the requirements of this course qualify for the degree of Bachelor of Science (Technology) and may proceed to the degree of Bachelor of Engineering by attending for one full-time year and completing the subjects listed in the fourth year of the full-time course.
 Students desiring to proceed to a Bachelor of Engineering degree must apply to the Head of the School not later than December 31 of the year in which the sixth stage is completed.